joinpursuit/Pursuit-Core-Web/react_2/react-testing/README.md

 * Render the component as we have done in the past passing some props
 * Do the math for what we expect to be displayed
-* Get the progress bar element by the expected text what would display.
+* Get the progress bar element by the expected text that would display.
 * Expect that `progressBar` is in the document and that its width its the same as what is displaying.